ninja cpa review

 This is how you grind.

-This is how you pass the CPA Exam.
+This is how you (finally) Pass the CPA Exam.

-Before we dive in, we need to cover the two NINJA Study Paths quickly.
+Before we dive in, we need to briefly provide context for the 5 Steps and cover the two NINJA Study Paths.

-NINJA Only Path: CPA Candidates who go the NINJA Only route primarily come from three camps:
+NINJA Only: CPA Candidates who go the NINJA Only route primarily come from three camps:

-1) They don't have a course yet, but have heard good things about NINJA from study groups and other places and want to try passing the CPA Exam with a reputable $67 monthly course vs. a $3,000 course (seems like a wise move for a future CPA/CFO, right?).
+1) They don't have a course yet, but have heard good things about NINJA from study groups and other places and want to try passing the CPA Exam with a reputable $67 monthly course vs. shelling out $2,000 to $3,000 unless they really need to.

 2) Their course has expired, and they have a few exams left and are rolling with NINJA Only to close out the CPA Exam.

 3) They hate their course; they're over it.
-If they could run over their study materials with a tank, they would.
-They're burning the ships and are studying on N.I.N.J.A.
-Island, come hell or high water.
+They would rather pay someone to drive a tank over their CPA Review materials than study.
+They're burning the ships and are studying on NINJA Island, come hell or high water.

 It's a simple acronym: N.I.N.J.A.

-The NINJA CPA Review Framework (or NINJA Method) isn't the only study method that works, but after doing this for a decade+, I believe it's the best.
+The NINJA Study Framework (or NINJA Method) isn't the only study method that works, but after using it for a decade or more, I believe it's the best.

 Why?
 Because it strips out the redundancy that everyone else prescribes.